 And then if you're a minority or something like that, second, that's fine.

-But if you're a gay conservative or a black conservative or a minority or an immigrant conservative, um, you don't qualify.
+But if you're a gay conservative or a black conservative or a minority or an immigrant conservative, you don't qualify.

-They are more than welcome for you to believe anything you want to believe as long as you believe what they believe.
+So it's very much like to me, like a jihadist, they are more than welcome for you to believe anything you want to believe as long as you believe what they believe.

-I see your point.
+I see your front.

-Let's let's look at your example of blacks.
+Let's look at your example of blacks.

-All of a sudden he's an evil, mean-spirited conservative sexual harasser.
+All of a sudden, he's an evil, mean-spirited, conservative, sexual harasser.

 And the fact that he's black doesn't matter.